Longest Lasting Razor Blades

 longer Lasting Blades - Safety Razor blades

-I have included a picture of the old-fashioned vintage-styled Safety Razor, although some more advanced and modern designs are available for you to choose from today.
+I have included a picture of the old-fashioned, vintage-styled Safety Razor, although some more advanced and modern designs are available today.

-The Safety Razor has blades significantly shorter than those found in Cartridge and Electrical Razors.
+The Safety Razor has blades that are significantly shorter than those found in Cartridge and Electrical Razors.
 These blades are reasonably cheap to replace and generally do not last very long.

-You can get around six shaves out of a good quality Safety razor brand or about a week of use if you shave regularly.
+A good-quality safety razor brand can give you around six shaves or about a week of use if you shave regularly.

 Electrical Razor